Hong Kong Advanced Level Examination: Chinese Language and Culture examination

-Like Use of English, as a required-pass subject for degrees in JUPAS, almost all of the student sat it.
-However, unlike the English Language, students who did not take the Chinese Language in HKCEE usually did not sit the examination, as JUPAS usually accepted an extra AS-level equivalent subject (or similar qualification to a Chinese Language pass) to replace the HKALE Chinese Language pass for students who never took part in Chinese Language in both HKCEE and HKALE and studied Chinese for less than 6 years.
+Like Use of English, as a required-pass subject for degrees in JUPAS, almost all of the students sat it.
+However, unlike the English Language, non-Chinese students who did not take the Chinese Language in HKCEE usually did not sit the examination, as JUPAS usually accepted an extra AS-level equivalent subject (or similar qualification to a Chinese Language pass) to replace the HKALE Chinese Language pass for students who never took part in Chinese Language in both HKCEE and HKALE and studied Chinese for less than 6 years.
 However, the Chinese University of Hong Kong did not recognise it and required those students to pass an internal Chinese Language test.

+Before its introduction, AL Chinese Language and Literature had been offered in the HKALE as a traditional-styled Chinese language examination, with a paper on writing and reading comprehension, a paper on prescribed passages, and a paper on history of literature.
+This subject was not part of the entrance requirement of the University of Hong Kong; a grade of F or above in HKCEE Chinese Language or a pass in a foreign language in HKCEE sufficed to meet the second language requirement of the University of Hong Kong back then.
+However, the Chinese University of Hong Kong required that applicants with HKALE results pass this subject or pass the Chinese Language and Literature in the Hong Kong Higher Level Examination.
+Since 1994, this subject was changed to focus on the literature side and renamed Chinese Literature, and was no longer required by any universities.

 Since there are many dialects of spoken Chinese, Paper 3 and Paper 4 could be taken either in Cantonese or in Putonghua, which had to be declared upon registration.
 Like other papers with Chinese and English versions, the choice of language was not printed on the certificate.